SkymouseStudios/skymse-jekyll/_services/skyteam.md

 title: SkyTeam
 layout: product
-description: "Stay on top of your marketing effortlessly with the Skymouse team.
-We handle all the nitty gritty things so you can focus on what you love."
+description: "Stay on top of your marketing effortlessly.
+We handle the nitty gritty so you can focus on what you love."
 price: Starting at $500/month
 call-to-action: Get the team
 cta-class: drift-open-chat